Black Talon (comics): Powers and abilities

 Both Desmond Drew and Samuel Barone are voodoo cult leaders who gain their powers from the manipulation of the forces of voodoo magic.
 Each can create and control zombies of their creation, either vocally or telepathically.
 However, the Black Talon cannot communicate with his zombies telepathically when they are not in his immediate vicinity.

 Each Black Talon's costume sports the trappings of various voodoo rituals, with razor-sharp taloned gloves and boots, and a ceremonial dagger.

-Other versions

-Howard the Duck

-A different Black Talon appeared in Howard the Duck under the name Thibodaux Boudreaux.